Has a Lack of Autism Knowledge Left You in the Dark?

 Fact: This is a common misconception because people with autism can be very blunt and have a difficult time navigating social norms.
 Contrary to popular belief, they tend to have very intense feelings – so much that they become overwhelmed by the emotions of people around them.

 According to the Autism Society, “Autism affects over 3.5 million people in the U.S. and tens of millions worldwide.”
 Unfortunately, this number goes up year after year.
 Despite the odds against them, many people with autism grow up and lead independent and accomplished lives.
 If you think your child is showing signs of autism, speak up!
-Have them evaluated right away to get them the support they need.
+Request an evaluation right away to get them the support they need.